Flat lay of diverse plant-based protein sources like beans, lentils, almonds, and tofu with "PROTEIN" text.

 Share

-In order to meet these demands, animal husbandry professionals have resorted to various practices to increase the yield.
+To meet these demands, animal husbandry professionals have employed various practices to increase yields.

 Just like us, animal health is governed not only by the feed that is provided to them but also internally by the millions of tiny microscopic beings residing within their gut.

-Animal nutrition is incomplete without these bacteria since the animal body is incapable of absorbing essential vitamins and minerals by themselves.
+Animal nutrition is incomplete without these bacteria, as the animal body is incapable of absorbing essential vitamins and minerals on its own.

 For example, gut bacteria metabolise vitamins B and K, which cannot be absorbed by animal cells otherwise.